obniz/obniz/doc/ble-peripheral-characteristic.md

 -->
 ## \[await] characteristic.readWait()
 This reads data on characteristic.
-It returns data array when it successds and undefined when it fails.
+It returns data array when it successds.
+It throws an error when failed.

 ```Javascript
 let data =  await characteristic.readWait()
 console.log("data: " , data );